-On Sale Now!
-Save 9% on the Trilogy of Life (The Decameron, The Canterbury Tales, Arabian Nights) (The Criterion Collection) by Criterion Collection at N Film Reviews.
+Mega Sale!
+Save 24% on the Trilogy of Life (The Decameron, The Canterbury Tales, Arabian Nights) (The Criterion Collection) by Criterion at N Film Reviews.
 MPN: CRRN2195DVD.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 In the early 1970s, the great Italian poet, philosopher, and filmmaker Pier Paolo Pasolini (Salò, or The 120 Days of Sodom) brought to the screen a

 The Decameron Pasolini weaves together stories from Giovanni Boccaccio’s fourteenth-century moral tales in this picturesque free-for-all.
 The Decameron explores the delectations and dark corners of an earlier and, as the filmmaker saw it, less compromised time.
 Among the chief delights are a young man’s exploits with a gang of grave robbers, some randy nuns who sin with a strapping gardener, and Pasolini’s appearance as a pupil of the painter Giotto, at work on a massive fresco.
 One of the director’s most popular films, The Decameron, transposed to Naples from Boccaccio’s Florence, is a cutting takedown of the pieties surrounding religion and sex.